Disaster Planning and Emergency Preparedness for Students

 Natural disasters are those situations in which Mother Nature unleashes some sort of fury: this might be an earthquake, tornado, hurricane, major flood, or another extreme weather event.
 Sometimes natural disasters come with plenty of warning, such as the case with a hurricane; in other cases, the disaster hits suddenly, such as a tornado that forms within minutes or an earthquake that happens with no warning at all.
 Being prepared for both scenarios can help ensure your safety and ability to recover.

-Houston Community College is a good example of a school that was prepared for an emergency and swung into action immediately, thus helping students, faculty, and staff deal with the problem and get back into the school routine as quickly as possible.
+Houston Community College is a good example of a school that was prepared for an emergency and swung into action immediately.
 In the aftermath of the massive flooding caused by Hurricane Harvey, HCC established a hotline for assisting students, did a “roll call” to ensure safety, kept students updated, and were flexible with scheduling as the school got back on its feet.
+This organized preparedness helped students, faculty, and staff deal with the problem and get back into the school routine as quickly as possible.

 Public Emergencies

-These are events that trigger contingency plans, such as the campus abruptly closing, a campus-wide lockdown, or even an evacuation that occurs suddenly, potentially leaving no opportunity to go back to a dorm room or retrieve items that you might like to have.
+These are events that trigger contingency plans, such as the campus abruptly closing, a campus-wide lockdown, or even an evacuation that occurs suddenly.
+Events such as these can potentially leave you no opportunity to go back to a dorm room or retrieve items that you might like to have.

-We’ve seen some examples of this in the recent past, such as with school shootings.
-In a case like this, with a fast-paced emergency situation that unfolds in a matter of minutes, it’s important to follow plans the school has in place to handle the situation, and to make your own choices for your safety as best you can.
+Examples of this occurred in the recent past.
+For instance, school shootings are a fast-paced emergency situation that unfolds in a matter of minutes, while there are also emergencies that unravel at a more gradual pace, like a pandemic.
+In cases like these, confusion can run rampant, so it’s important to follow plans that the school has in place to handle the situation, and to make your own choices for your safety as best you can.

 How to Prepare: Getting Your Emergency Plan Together

-An emergency plan created well before disaster strikes is the best protection.
+Creating an emergency plan well before disaster strikes is the best protection.
 Though the details of your emergency plan may change depending upon whether you are at school or at home, keep in mind that this advice can be adapted easily to wherever you might be, no matter the situation.

 Learn About Natural Disasters in Your Area